SenseStageTeam/sensestage_documentation/_sensestage-v1/using-x-ctu/loading-a-profile.md

 ---
+title: Loading a profile
-title: Using X-CTU to configure an XBee
+summary: A guide on how to configure the XBee
-summary: This page describes how to use X-CTU to load an XBee configuration profile onto an XBee, to prepare the XBee for use with the Sense/Stage MiniBee.
-layout: documentation
+layout: guide
 type: guide
+parent: Using X-CTU
+guidestep: 4
-creation-date: 2017-05-04
+creation-date: 2017-02-06
 tags:
+    - expert
+    - todo
-category: hardware
+category: firmware
 subcategory: xbee
-related:
-  - Using X-CTU to read settings of an XBee
-  - Using X-CTU to change settings of an XBee
 ---

-{% include xctu/get-x-ctu.md %}

 # Getting the XBee profiles for the Sense/Stage MiniBee {#profiles}

-The XBee profiles for Sense/Stage are available from [](https://github.com/sensestage/ssdn_xbee).
+The XBee profiles for Sense/Stage are available from [this git repository](https://github.com/sensestage/ssdn_xbee).
 Click on the `Clone or Download` button, or use this [direct link for a zip-file](https://github.com/sensestage/ssdn_xbee/archive/master.zip).

 Unpack the folder.
 The layout of the folders is as follows: